-The plasma needle produces short-lived chemical species in the gas phase.
+What makes the plasma needle appealing is that it produces short-lived chemical species in the gas phase.
 These can impinge on a tooth's surface, and they can dissolve into a liquid [15].
 Unlike liquid rinses with bactericidal ingredients that linger in the mouth after treatment, the plasma needle produces bactericidal agents locally.
 Once the treatment is completed, no excess radicals remain, due to recombination among themselves or by reacting with ambient air and water molecules.
 Thus, the bactericidal agents have a naturally short lifetime, which is an attractive feature.

 At the present time, it is not known exactly which species produced by a plasma needle applies the greatest bactericidal effect, or where it is formed.
 Radical formation can occur either in the gas phase or in a liquid.
 In both cases, the process begins with energetic electrons in the plasma.
-In the gas phase, atomic oxygen O and hydroxyl OH radicals are produced by dissociation of air molecules H_2O and O_2 as a result of electron-impact [12, 15].
+In the gas phase, atomic oxygen O and hydroxyl OH radicals are produced by electron-impact dissociation of air molecules $H_2O$ and $O_2$ [12, 15].
 These two radicals, O and OH, are both known to have a bactericidal effect [26, 27].

-We also suggest that radical formation in the liquid phase is possible.
-This process would begin with helium atoms in the gas phase being excited to a metastable state due to electron impact.
-These metastable atoms subsequently enter the aqueous sample, where they produce radicals in situ by dissociating H_2O .
-This process can occur only if metastable helium atoms are not quenched by collisions in the atmosphere before contacting the aqueous sample.
+Radical formation in the liquid phase is a more complicated process, beginning with helium atoms in the gas phase that are excited to a metastable state due to electron impact.
+These metastable atoms subsequently enter the aqueous sample, where they produce radicals in situ by dissociating $H_2O$ .